mehrvarz/webcall-apps/README.md

 - callee (to receive and make calls)

-available for the following OS / architecture configurations:
+for the following OS / architecture configurations:

 - linux-amd64, linux-386, linux-arm64